 This will limit the time-frame during which your unlocked phone data might be available to third parties with physical access to your mobile device.

 Hide sensitive assetsAn asset refers to data you value and take steps to maintain control over who or what has access to it.
-Taking stock of your digital assets is the first step in a risk assessment exercise. from local search results (Settings > Google Account > Data & personalization).
+Taking stock of your digital assets is the first step in a risk assessment exercise. from search results (Settings > Profile photo or initials > Data & Privacy, under Search Personalization).

 Consider whether you want to restrict access to assets like Chrome bookmarks and web history, location history, and YouTube history.
-This panel also provides a shortcut to your Google Dashboard,, where you can check your settings for sharing and searching photos saved locallyLocal data (or, “data at rest”) refers to the memory stored on a device's hard disk.
-Contrasted with data accessed on cloud platforms, local storage rests on a device you own. to your device.
 Please note: These settings may need to be adjusted for each logged in Google account on the device.